Chronicle Release

 The maxscriptnumlengthpolicy configuration parameter default will be changed to unlimited (0).

-There is to be no restrictions on the max size of script numbers.
+There are to be no restrictions on the max size of script numbers.

 Remove the requirement that the signature must be the low “s” value.
 See BIP-146